khilnani/gists.cli/README.md

 ## Authentication

-- By default the application will attempt to use Basic Auth to authenticate.
+- By default the application will attempt to use Basic Auth to authenticate i.e. will prompt for username/password each time it is run.
-- If `~/.git-credentials` is available, it will use the first entry.
+- If the file `~/.git-credentials` is available, it will use the first OAuth token entry.
-- If  `~/.gists` is found, it will be given preference over the above two mechanisms.
+- If the file  `~/.gists` with a Github OAuth token is found, it will be given preference over the above two mechanisms.
 - Run `./gists token|t` to avoid the username/password prompt and to use an OAuth Token other than `~/.git-credentials`.
 Saves to `~/.gists`.

 ## Usage